The BMC Degree

 It’ll be hard.
-You’ll be challenged.
-But as Alex Beard, in Natural Born Leaders, said, “if it feels easy then we’re avoiding real thought.”
-You’ll gain the skills, knowledge framework and ethics to re-engineer society to build a more sustainable way of living.
+But as Alex Beard, in Natural Born Learners, said, “if it feels easy then we’re avoiding real thought.”
+Students will gain the skills, knowledge framework and ethics to re-engineer society to build a more sustainable way of living.

 Is it a real degree?

-Of course, we’ll have a university partner.
+Yes, the BMC degree will be delivered in partnership with Cardiff Met.
+Modules will be taught in collaboration with a range of organisations.
 Industry partners eager to offer placements to BMC students include River Simple, National Trust, Dwr Cymru Welsh Water, Office of Wales’s Future Generations Commissioner, the Brecon Beacons National Park and Good Energy.

-A lot.
-We’ve gone back to the drawing board.
 The BMC degree is the result of 2 years of work with neuroscientists, ecologists, students, employers, teachers and leading educators from around the world.
-What we learned isn’t all new, but the way we’ve put it together is.
-Science shows:

-- Block teaching – 3.5 weeks of intense, immersive learning (see David Helfand’s guest blog for more information)
+- The BMC degree will be taught in immersive, intensive, single topic blocks of 3.5 weeks each. (see David Helfand’s guest blog for more information)

 Where will it get me?

-You’ll graduate with a respected degree, work experience and impact.
-You’ll already have changed the world a little, and that’s a big deal.
+Students will graduate with a respected degree, work experience and impact, having already have changed the world a little, and that’s a big deal.

-The BMC Degree gives you the best of both worlds:
+The BMC Degree gives the best of both worlds:

-If you’re entering employment, BMC will have sharpened critical skills such as communication, critical thinking, creativity, team work and initiative.
-89% of employers say they don’t mind what degree you studied, it’s the skills that matter, and that are often lacking.
+BMC Graduates entering employment will have sharpened critical skills such as communication, critical thinking, creativity, team work and initiative.
+89% of employers say they don’t mind the degree studied, it’s the skills that matter, and those skills are often lacking.